-Paterson man at police HQ had meningitis, mayor says
+Man who died after saying cops would kill him had meningitis, mayor says

-PATERSON — Jameek Lowery had meningitis when he went to Paterson Police headquarters on Saturday morning, according to Mayor Andre Sayegh.
+PATERSON — Jameek Lowery had a suspected case meningitis when he went to Paterson police headquarters on Saturday morning, according to Mayor Andre Sayegh.

-Sayegh said anyone who was in contact with the 27-year-old before his death, including friends, family, medical personnel, and police, should be tested for meningitis.
+The mayor's office would not confirm reports that Lowery specifically had spinal meningitis but did urge anyone who was in contact with the 27-year-old before his death, including friends, family, medical personnel and police, to be tested for meningitis.

-The mayor's office would not confirm reports that Lowery specifically had spinal meningitis.
+A cause of death has not been confirmed pending autopsy results as part of the Passaic County Prosecutor's Office investigation.

+Chief of Staff Kathleen Long said that Sayegh met Lowery at the grand opening of American Fried Chicken on Dec.
+29 and had a "friendly interaction."
+She said that Sayegh also invited Lowery to visit him in his office at City Hall.

-Lowery walked into the city's police headquarters early Saturday morning and recorded live video in which he claimed police would kill him, then was physically and forcefully restrained, according to the Passaic County Prosecutor's Office, when cops put him into an ambulance.
+Lowery walked into the city's police headquarters early Saturday morning and recorded live video in which he claimed police would kill him, then was physically and forcefully restrained when cops put him into an ambulance, according to the Passaic County Prosecutor's Office.

-By the time he arrived at St. Joseph's Regional Medical Center between five and 12 minutes later, he was unresponsive, the prosecutor's office said.
+By the time he arrived five to 12 minutes later at St. Joseph's Regional Medical Center, he was unresponsive.
 Lowery died on Monday.

-The incident sparked two nights of protests in front of Paterson City Hall over how the situation was handled, with accusations by community members that Lowery was beaten by police.
+The incident sparked two nights of protests in front of City Hall with accusations by community members that Lowery was beaten by police.

-Spinal meningitis is an infection of the fluid and membranes around the brain and spinal cord that spreads rapidly through the body, according to Cedars-Sinai Hospital in Los Angeles.
+Spinal meningitis is an infection of the fluid and membranes around the brain and spinal cord that spreads rapidly through the body.
 Without treatment, spinal meningitis can cause brain damage in hours and can be fatal within 24 hours.

 Three police officers and two firefighters have started an anti-bacterial regimen because of their direct dealing with Lowery, unnamed law enforcement sources told NBC 4 New York.
 Dozens of members of the St. Joseph's staff may also have been unknowingly exposed.